 The history of the Jacksonville Garden Club mentions “Mrs. Marcus Fagg,” Laura, club president from 1944 to ’45, praised the camellia show for attracting some 6,000 people, and described her time at old Oak Lynde.

 “Her great desire was to live in the country and this wish came true with the home in Arlington […] There she gardened and took care of the birds, but also, went to town to be a Woman’s Club president and a Garden Club president, and to make many talks on the joy of birds in gardens.”
 This country estate remains a country estate, though hidden in leafy labyrinths in the middle of the city.

 In 1920, a book of bad verse called Outdoors and In by a now-forgotten poet named Joshua Freeman Crowell contained poems about Cape Cod, Iron Mountain in New Hampshire, and Oak Lynde, where he had boarded with “Miss Addie.”

-Crowell dedicates his poem “To the Great Oak at Oak Lynde” to Addie Stewart, though the poem only serves to imagine himself, “like thee / O Noble tree,” growing strong and larger each year in his “faith in God.”
+Crowell dedicates his poem “To the Great Oak at Oak Lynde” to Addie Stewart, though the poem only serves to imagine himself, “like thee / O Noble tree,” growing stronger and larger each year in his “faith in God.”